apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

                 This is true if the provided input argument to this particular UDTF call is a table argument.
             isConstantExpression: bool
-                This is true if the provided input argument to this particular UDTF call is a constant scalar expression.
+                This is true if the provided input argument to this particular UDTF call is either a literal or other constant-foldable scalar expression.

             This method returns an instance of the `AnalyzeResult` class which includes the result table's schema as a StructType.
 If the UDTF accepts an input table argument, then the